Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |0.7785714|    50.22143    |

 About 78 percent of the observations are less than 50 seconds.
-It is simple to plot this function to visualize what we just did.
+Therefore, plotting this function to visualize what we just did is simple.

 ```r